joseDaKing/outstanding-resume/README.md

 * @stitches/react

 ### This is a legacy version
-This is legacy project and it will be rewritten in a new [repo](https://github.com/joseDaKing/oustanding-resumes)
+This is legacy project and it will be rewritten from start when I have the time